Recovery from a right hemisphere stroke involves treatment to stop the stroke along with rehabilitation to restore the side effects that may occur.

 The visual cortex spans across both hemispheres of the brain, so vision problems can occur after a stroke on either side of the brain.
 The opposite field of vision will be affected.

-When a stroke on the right side of the brain damages the vision cortex, is can blind patients on the left side – a condition known as hemianopia.
+When a stroke on the right side of the brain damages the visual cortex, is can blind patients on the left side – a condition known as hemianopia.

 Anosognosia: Neglect or Denial of Disability